League of Revolutionary Struggle (Marxist–Leninist): International Ties

-Chairman Mao had a strong influence on the ideology of LRS.

 I Wor Kuen, a group which later merged with the League of Revolutionary Struggle, was particularly inspired by Mao as evidenced by Japanese American activism in the Bay Area in 1971.
 Japanese Americans adhered to Mao's proposal to "serve the people."
 Asian Americans sought to craft strategies to get to the root of people's oppression.

-LRS does not consider itself maoist but acknowledges that Mao's works inspired many of its members.
+While the League did not consider itself Maoist, they acknowledged that Mao's works inspired many of its members.

 Split

 In 1990, the group split into the Unity Organizing Committee and the Socialist Organizing Network (SON).
 LRS decided to disavow Marxism-Leninism and to channel its energy towards electoral political, particularly the Democratic party.
 Most of the Asian comrades matriculated into the Unity Organizing Committee while members of SON came from diverse backgrounds as members of national minorities (Asian American, Chicano/Latino, and African American).
 SON later merged with the Freedom Road Socialist Organization.

-The Freedom Socialist Organization continued the League of Revolutionary Struggle's mission to advance the theory and practice of self-determination socialism.
+The Freedom Road Socialist Organization continued the League of Revolutionary Struggle's mission to advance the theory and practice of self-determination socialism.